These swimming holes are all located in North East Victoria, including spots in the Mount Buffalo National

 of town.
 Whilst it comes with some snags, there are also a few rope swings from overhanging trees…

-A small weir backs up the flow to create a long, deep river pool for swimming in the Ovens River, including a seasonal lifesaving service and
+A small weir backs up the flow of water to create a long, deep river pool for swimming in the Ovens River, including a seasonal lifesaving service and

 a toddler pool in the playground.
 It is great for lap swimming against the current…